Carpe-2022/picoCTF-2022/Cryptography/subsitution0/README.md

 Ohj sdqy xg: mxirIOS{5PW5717P710E_3V0DP710E_03055505}
 ```

-Using the monoalphabetic cipher decoder: https://www.dcode.fr/monoalphabetic-substitution, I set the key as the 1st line:QWITJSYHXCNDFERMUKGOPVALBZ.
-From there, I used the last line as the flag text, which deciphered into THE FLAG IS: PICOCTF{5UB5717U710N_3V0LU710N_03055505}.
+Using a [monoalphabetic cipher decoder](https://www.dcode.fr/monoalphabetic-substitution), I set the key as the 1st line: `QWITJSYHXCNDFERMUKGOPVALBZ`.
+From there, I used the last line as the flag text, which deciphered into `THE FLAG IS: PICOCTF{5UB5717U710N_3V0LU710N_03055505}`.

 ## Solution